The commands and files to know to use Linux OS.

 Grep is the command to find patterns of text inside a file.

-searches every directory for the word password
+grep -r password *searches every directory for the word password

 Permission Management